wp-shortcake/shortcake/readme.txt

 * Bug fix: fix issue where it takes two clicks on a shortcode in editor to bring up the Edit Shortcode modal.
 * Bug fix: fix issue when searching for shortcodes by name where if multiple shortcodes start with the search string, only the first is returned.
 * Bug fix: only output a description field on an attribute if it's not empty.
-* Compatability: Remove shims for handling the media modal in WP 4.1 and 4.2.
+* Compatibility: Remove shims for handling the media modal in WP 4.1 and 4.2.
-* Compatability: Upgrade Select2 library to 4.0.3 to avoid conflicts with other plugins which use the latest version of Select2.
+* Compatibility: Upgrade Select2 library to 4.0.3 to avoid conflicts with other plugins which use the latest version of Select2.
 * Added Turkish translation.
 * Added Finnish translation.
 * Added Swedish translation.